Shipbourne: The Village

-St Giles Church: Originally the regarded as a chapel to Tonbridge Parish Church by 1314 the Church belonged to the Knights Hospitallers of St John of Jerusalem.
+St Giles’ Church: Originally the regarded as a chapel to Tonbridge Parish Church by 1314 the Church belonged to the Knights Hospitallers of St John of Jerusalem.
 The dedication of the church to St Giles, the patron saint of lepers, beggars and disabled people dates from this period.
 Jane Austen's father, George Austen held the curacy of St Giles church until 1758.
-The current church building was commissioned by Edward Cazalet in 1879 to replace a much loved but crumbling older building dating from 1722.
+The current church building was commissioned by Edward Cazalet in 1879 to replace a crumbling older building dating from 1722.
 The new church was built by a local builder, William Allcorn, who used pinnacles from the old church as gateposts for his new house on School Lane.

 St Giles' Church continues to serve as a place of worship, but nowadays also doubles up, every Thursday morning, as the venue for the local farmers' market.

 Dene Park: Dene Park woods is 250 acres of mixed woodland stretching from Shipbourne Common towards Tonbridge.
 Now looked after by the forestry commission, it originally formed part of the 650 acre Dene Park Estate; a sporting estate and country house on the outskirts of the village.
 The equestrian and canine artist F.M.
 Hollams spent her early years at Dene Park.

-Shipbourne Cricket Club: Established in 1880, Shipbourne CC are one of the oldest village cricket clubs in the county.
-Originally playing on Shipbourne Common in 1939 the Common was turned over to Agricultural use by the Kent War Agricultural Committee; despite the village warning that nothing would grow on the Common an attempt to grow corn was made.
-Whilst nothing grew the land was ruined for cricket going forwards.
+Shipbourne Cricket Club: Established in 1880, Shipbourne CC is one of the oldest village cricket clubs in the county.
+Originally playing on Shipbourne Common, in 1939 the Common was turned over to Agricultural use by the Kent War Agricultural Committee; despite the village warning that nothing would grow on the Common an attempt to grow corn was made.
+Whilst nothing grew the land was ruined for cricket.

 Following the end of the Second World War, Peter Cazalet asked his gallops manager and Shipbourne Cricket Captain Joe Hills to identify a new home for the Club.
 Joe identified a field behind St. Giles church at the bottom of Fairlawne Hill where the club play to this day.
 Shipbourne have 2 Saturday league sides and a friendly XI on Sundays.